huntfe/WormScraper/ReadMe.md

-#ReadMe
+# ReadMe

-This is a scraper that will take the text of the web-serial Worm by Wildbow from https://parahumans.wordpress.com and consolidate it in an epub format, or something.
+This is a scraper that will take the text of the web-serial Worm by Wildbow from https://parahumans.wordpress.com and consolidate it in an e pub format, or something.
 I haven't thought this through very much.

-##TODO:
+## TODO:

-###Structure of Program
+### Structure of Program

 - Go to https://parahumans.wordpress.com
 - Find the first entry